How Do I Know if I Have a Bruised Tailbone? (And What to Do About It)

 Falls

-One of the most common causes of a bruised tailbone is a slip-and-fall injury, especially on a hard surface.
-Whether it’s slipping on ice, tripping on uneven ground, or experiencing a sports-related fall, the impact on the tailbone can result in bruising and subsequent pain.
+One of the most common causes of a tailbone bruise is a slip-and-fall injury, especially if you land on a hard surface.
+Whether you lose your balance on a slippery floor, fall on ice, or land the wrong way while playing sports, the direct impact on the coccyx can lead to bruising and discomfort.
+Here are some examples:

 Prolonged Sitting